 Three bedrooms: 1 x double with en-suite shower, basin and WC, 1 x twin with en-suite bath, shower over, basin and WC, 1 x adult bunks.
 Ground floor shower room with shower, basin and WC.
 Open plan living area with kitchen, dining area and sitting area with sofa bed and woodburning stove.
 Utility

 Gas central heating with underfloor heating on ground floor and woodburning stove.
 Electric oven with gas hob, microwave, fridge/freezer, washing machine, tumble dryer, dishwasher, 3D Smart TV with Freeview, DVD, WiFi, selection of books, games and DVDs.
 Fuel, power and starter pack for stove inc. in rent.
 Bed linen and towels inc. in rent.
 Roadside parking on first come, first served basis with large free car park close by.
 Courtyard with furniture and barbecue.
 Travel cot available on request.
-Sorry, no pets and no smoking.
+Sorry, no smoking.
+Pet friendly.
 Shop 0.1 miles, pub 0.1 miles.

 The small Cornish town of Lostwithiel sits in the Fowey river valley.
 The town offers antique shops, pubs, retaurants and a famers' market.
 Along the coast you will find small fishing ports and areas of great historical interest, whilst further afield is the Eden Project.

 Cornwall is a region full of history, culture and unique identity.
 So unique in fact that Cornwall has its very own language (Kernowek), flag (St Piran's Banner) and national anthem (Trelawney).
 In 2014 the UK government officially recognised the fine people of Cornwall as a national minority group, meaning that Cornish heritage and traditions now join the Irish, Scottish and Welsh as a protected Celtic group.